fislysandi/guix-kickstart/README.md

 ## KEEP IN MIND

-this repo is still under construction.
+this repo is still under construction and mainainter is working hard on it!